-In our latest global pulse survey, 44 percent of audit committees were not satisfied that their agenda is properly focused on CFO succession planning, and another 46 percent were only somewhat satisfied.
-In addition, few were satisfied with the level of focus on talent and skills in the finance organization.
-Given the rate of CFO turnover and the critical role the CFO plays in maintaining financial reporting quality, it is essential that the company have succession plans in place not only for the CFO but also for other key finance executives-the controller, chief accountant, chief audit executive, treasurer-and perhaps the chief compliance and chief risk officers.
-How does the audit committee assess the finance organization's talent pipeline?
+In our latest pulse survey, 50 percent of Singapore audit committees were not satisfied that their agenda is properly focused on CFO succession planning, and the other 50 percent were only somewhat satisfied.
+Given the rate of CFO turnover and the critical role the CFO plays in maintaining financial reporting quality, it is essential that the company have succession plans in place not only for the CFO but also for other key finance executivesthe controller, chief accountant, chief audit executive, treasurer-and perhaps the chief compliance and chief risk officers.
+How does the audit committee assess the finance organisation's talent pipeline?
 Do employees have the training and resources they need to succeed?
-How are they incentivized to stay focused on the company's longterm performance?
+How are they incentivised to stay focused on the company's long-term performance?
 What are the internal and external auditors' views?